JavaGirish/TWAssignment/README.md

 			allure.properties: config for Allure reports

 ### Command line execution can be done using Maven
-Command line execution for full suite can be done via Maven, please ensure that you have installed maven in your machine
+Command line execution for full suite can be done via Maven, please ensure that you have installed maven in your machine <br>
 Use mvn test or mvn clean install

 ### Test Reports
-Test Run Reports will be generated via Allure Reports, please ensure that you have installed Allure Reports in your machine, If you need to install Allure in your machine, please visit: [Get Started-Allure](https://docs.qameta.io/allure/#_get_started)
+Test Run Reports will be generated via Allure Reports, please ensure that you have installed Allure Reports in your machine. <br>
+If you need to install Allure in your machine, please visit: [Get Started-Allure](https://docs.qameta.io/allure/#_get_started)

-Post every test run, allure-results folder will be generated in target folder To generate allure reports, execute command: allure serve target/allure-results from project directory
+Post every test run, allure-results folder will be generated in target folder <br>
+To generate allure reports, execute command: allure serve target/allure-results from project directory